-The course requires Windows 7, 8, or 10, ability to view and print documents saved in Microsoft Word, and Visual Studio 2015.
+The course requires the Microsoft Windows operating system, ability to view and print documents saved in Microsoft Word, and Visual Studio 2015.
 If you are looking for our older Visual C# Express 2012 Edition tutorial click here.

 ORDERING AND DELIVERY OPTIONS This tutorial is currently delivered in a Microsoft Word (v97+) and Acrobat PDF format.
 The PDF version of this book is downloadable to any portable device that can view the Acrobat PDF format.
 The entire E-Book and/or selected chapters can be printed on your local printer and/or viewed on your computer screen.
 The E-Books can be downloaded from our website immediately after purchase.
 We compress the download files using a .zip format to help reduce the size of the files for faster downloading.